 The Bhuteshwar Nath Mahadev trek is near Nahargarh Biological Park in Nahargarh Forest Jaipur

-There are multiple Starting Points of Bhuteshwar Nath Mahadev trek.
-The most popular is the one that originates near Nahargarh Biological Park entrance.
+There are multiple Starting Points for the Bhuteshwar Nath Mahadev trek.
+The most popular is the one that originates near the Nahargarh Biological Park entrance.

 3. Chour Ghati Trek

 I avoid visiting Chor Ghati after having noted the presence of leopards in the vicinity.
-It is not merely about our safety, but we should allow animals a free movement in their own territory.
+It is not merely about our safety, but we should allow animals free movement in their own territory.
+Also, note that the Jhalana area has been extended close to Galtaji now.
 Read The Captivating Monkey Temple at Galtaji